stacksmith/trivial-rfc-1123/README.md

 ```
 The following was added to the drakma code, based on empirical studies of NNTP dates:
 ```
+    07-02-2017 10:34:45 +0800      numeric timezone is ok
     07-02-2017 10:34:45 GMT        omitting day is ok WEd, 06-Feb-08 21:01:38 GmT    no longer case sensitive
 ```

+A limited output function was added.
+For more flexible output (such as better timezone handling), see (local-time)[https://www.common-lisp.net/project/local-time/] - which sadly does not parse RFC-1123, but outputs it